 Solid customer support is clearly important.
 With ever-rising customer expectations, it doesn’t take long for customers to switch brands when they experience discrepancies and inconveniences.

 Additionally, your customer support system has to be available to the users 24×7.
 This is almost a non-negotiable.
-Chatbots on your website/app will help.
-Chatbots improve customer relations by responding instantly to common queries.
+Incorporating chatbots on your platform can be a transformative customer engagement tool, offering instant responses and enhancing overall customer relations.

 Young brands may overlook genuine customer feedback among all the noise.
 With mature brands, feedback may get lost in the long chain of people.
-Know that feedback is one of the best ways to identify where your products or service needs improvements.
+A holistic customer engagement software should facilitate seamless tracking of customer feedback, notifying them about the status and updates.

 So, what steps can you take?